MChorfa/porter-helm3/README.md

       replace: BOOL # Remove it if upsert is set to true.
 This is unsafe in production
       devel: BOOL
       wait: BOOL # default true
-      upsert: BOOL # default false.
-If set to true `upgrade --install` will be executed
       set:
         VAR1: VALUE1
         VAR2: VALUE2